s-kustm/interview/README.md

 		as well as the session key), and if it matches the hash send by the client, the client authentication succeeds.

 15. ARP
+>Address Resolution Protocol (ARP) is a protocol that maps an Internet Protocol address to a MAC address that is recognized in the local network.
+ARP is used to keep track of all devices that are directly connected IP subnets of the switch.
+The switch maintains an ARP table which is made of mapped IP addresses and MAC addresses.
+When a packet needs to be routed to a certain device, the switch looks up the IP address of the device in its ARP table to obtain the MAC address of the destination device.
+The ARP table includes both static and dynamic addresses.

 16. DNS working